mangopdf/mangopdf.github.io/_drafts/sunburntcountry.md

 At the end of the call, he said "If there's ever anything you think I need to know, give us a shout".

 Look you gotta hand it to him.
 That's exactly the right way to respond when someone tells you about a security problem.
 Back at the beginning, I was kinda worried that he might misunderstand, and think I was trying to hack him or something, and that I'd be instantly slam dunked into jail.
 But nope, he was fine with it.
 And now you, a sweet and honourable blog post browser, get to learn the dangers of posting your boarding pass by the realest of real-world examples.

+During the call, I was completely in shock from the lost in the bush thing killing me instantly, and so on.
+But afterwards, when I looked at the quotes, I realised he just wanted to understand what had happened to him, and more about how technology works.
+That's the same kind of curiosity _I_ had, that started this whole surrealist three-act drama.
+That... wasn't really what I was expecting from Tony Abbott, but it's what I found.

 The point of this story isn't to say "wow Tony Abbott got hacked, what a dummy[^dummy]".
 The point is that if someone famous can unknowingly post their boarding pass, anyone can.